tubs-eis/NanoController/README.md

 The *NanoSoftController* FPGA-optimized variant has been added to this repo, which uses distributed LUT RAM for instruction and data memory on Xilinx FPGAs.
 Furthermore, a reference Vivado synthesis and implementation flow with a Digilent Arty-A7 target is included.
 Vivado Version 2023.2 has been tested.

+The NanoSoftController is described in the following paper, please cite it as follows:
+>Weißbrich, M., Seidlitz, G., Payá-Vayá, G. (2024).
+>**NanoSoftController: A Minimal Soft Processor for System State Control in FPGA Systems**.
+>In: *Embedded Computer Systems: Architectures, Modeling, and Simulation.
+SAMOS 2024* (accepted for publication, in print)

 ## Table of Contents

 [Getting started](#Getting-started)